The Ophthalmology Residency Program at the University of Louisville

 Success After Residency

 Residents in UofL’s Ophthalmology Program have gone on to do great things.
 Many have been accepted into strong fellowship programs at prestigious institutions including Harvard University, Johns Hopkins University and Washington University, among many others.
-Every resident who completes the three-year program leaves exceptionally prepared for the professional challenges they’ll face, whether they pursue further training, or a career in academic medicine, research or private practice.
+Every resident who completes the program leaves exceptionally prepared for the professional challenges they’ll face, whether they pursue further training, or a career in academic medicine, research or private practice.